 17. If you have adequate savings, increase the deductible on your insurance policies.

 18. Always try the free trial of things before purchasing.
 This works great if there’s a movie you want to see on a premium streaming service.
-Just remember to set an alert on your phone calendar to remind you to cancel when the free trial ends.
+Remember to set an alert on your phone calendar to remind you to cancel when the free trial ends.

 19. Sign up for a Target Red debit card.
-You’ll get a 5% discount on all purchases, making their prices cheaper than Walmart and you’ll get free shipping on Target.com with no minimum purchases.
+You’ll get a 5% discount on all purchases, making their prices cheaper than Walmart, and free shipping on Target.com with no minimum purchases.
 This is one of my favorite frugal living tips.

-21. Call all utility companies at least once a year to make sure you’re getting the best prices on utilities.
+21. Call all utility companies at least once a year to ensure you’re getting the best utility prices.

 22. If you go out to eat frequently and don’t plan on changing that, consider looking at Groupon or preferred customer cards that give you free meals by earning points to cut the cost of the meal.

 23. Look into when your county or town assesses your home’s value.
 Contact the county and ask them to reassess your property.

 24. Say no to contracts.
 Make a company earn your business every day.